Join us for an adventure in flavor!

 This is a soup that you will never see made in a small batch.
 The big portion sizes mean the soup is meant to be shared and eaten with a lot of people, mostly for a Saturday or weekend lunch.

-The same recipe can be adapted to other proteins such as chicken (it is then called caldo de pollo), or even pork for different flavors, with the vegetables of your choice.
+The same recipe can be adapted to other proteins such as chicken (try my Caldo de Pollo), or even pork for different flavors, with the vegetables of your choice.

 Caldo de Res is a flavorful Mexican beef and vegetable soup tat simmers for hours in a beautiful homemade broth.